nobruinfo/midnightmega/readme.md

   attic too &#x2639;
 * ability to use the same drive number on both sides of the commander to copy files onto the same disk
-* Unmounting to gain full access to the underlying real floppy drive is not yet implemented
+* unmounting to gain full access to the underlying real floppy drive is not yet implemented
 * ✓ Full disk copy, meaning only within already mounted .d81 disk image files or with real floppy diskettes
 * ✓ proof of concept abstraction layer real/virtual floppy image
-* proof of concept reading floppy (sub-) directories
+* ✓ proof of concept reading floppy (sub-) directories
 * ✓ proof of concept reading files, sectors, tracks
 * ✓ proof of concept writing files, sectors, tracks
 * refactoring for code runtime optimisation